What is Northwest Oregon SKYWARN?

 NW Oregon Weather Spotters Network is a group of Amateur Radio operators that are interested in weather, storm tracking and other pertinent wether information.
 To join the NW Oregon Weather Spotters Network just have a desire to help and track weather.
 The net is open to all amateur radio operators.
 I would suggest getting an NWSCHAT account at https://nwschat.weather.gov/ to get the most current information from the Nationl Weather Service and to send weather reports during extreme weather situations.

-We are creating an activation call list.
-If you would like to be on this list please email us at email@example.com.
+We are creating a activation call list.
+If you would like to be on this list please email us at firstname.lastname@example.org.
 We will need the following information:

 - Spotter Designation

-- Phone number (that you want to receive activation on)
+- Phone number (that you want to receive activations on)

 - Email address

 - Do Not Call Times (IE. 12 am to 7 am or none.)
-Quit times you pick
+Quite times you pick